bazel-contrib/rules_nodejs/docs/TypeScript.md

 ## Accessing JavaScript outputs

 The default output of the `ts_library` rule is the `.d.ts` files.
-This is for a couple reasons:
+This is for a couple of reasons:

 - help ensure that downstream rules which access default outputs will not require a cascading re-build when only the implementation changes but not the types